deco3500-2017/Wrinkle-Free/README.md

 </ol>

 # Target audience
-Elderly people who wants to share their experience wisdom of life Advantage of elderly: they have experience for some specific skill, and has lots of free time.
+Elderly people who wants to share their experience wisdom of life, develop their hobbies and learning some knowledge.
+Advantage of elderly: they have experience for some specific skill, and has lots of free time.

 # Persona